rrnyquist/ebenezer/_Scripture/ESV/52_I_Thessalonians.md

 but just as we have been approved by God to be entrusted with the gospel, so we speak, not to please man, but to please God who tests our hearts. ^0204

-For we never came with words of flattery, as you know, nor with a pretext for greed — God is witness. ^0205
+For we never came with words of flattery, as you know, nor with a pretext for greed--God is witness. ^0205

 Nor did we seek glory from people, whether from you or from others, though we could have made demands as apostles of Christ. ^0206